seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_views.md

 "Real" data are loaded in `Model`s for pages `clients_and_projects`, `time_tracker` and `time_blocks` from the backend.
 So let's write `view` functions for these pages to display them.

-We'll also write `view` for the `Home` page and improve our header style a bit to match  the look of pages.
+We'll also write `view` for the `home` and `not_found` page and improve our header style a bit to match  the look of pages.

 We won't write `view` for `Settings` page - let's focus on it later because it's quite different from the other pages.
 And we won't write `view` functions for errors and saving changes in this chapter.